 Ground beef is one of those staple items that I keep on hand.
 So I recently decided to rethink the way I look at some recipes and find recipes that use other forms of beef and see about changing them up to use ground beef.
+This ground beef and broccoli stir fry is one of those recipes.

 Beef and broccoli is a well known Asian dish.
 It’s usually made with something like a round steak or flank steak.
 However, I swapped it out for ground beef.